 - The employee involved does not profit financially in any way.

 Drew University encourages its employees to engage in a variety of scholarly and professional experiences through attendance at meetings, seminars and training programs in order to keep themselves current in their fields and fully equipped to meet the responsibilities of their position.
 University administrators also understand that certain departments have a travel requirement closely related to their core mission.
 In any of these activities, travel transacted through the University must follow the provisions of this policy.

 For the purpose of this policy, “Travel” shall be defined as any activity which involves an overnight stay and/or expenses for transportation, meals, registration, etc. which exceed $300.
 Inexpensive “Day Trips” are regulated differently and do not require the level of approval described in this section.

 University travel requires two levels of approval.
-First approval is provided by the traveler’s supervisor, chair, Dean or budget manager.
-The second level shall be provided by the appropriate Vice President or the Provost whenever expenses exceed $1,000 for any single event.
+First approval is provided by the traveler’s Supervisor, Dept. Chair, or Director.
+The second level shall be provided by the appropriate Vice President or Dean whenever expenses exceed $1,000 for any single event.

-Approvals for travel related expenses, including signatures on the Request For Travel form and Expense Voucher should follow the schedule as below:
+Approvals for travel related expenses, including signatures on both the Request For Travel Authorization Form and Expense Voucher should follow the schedule as below:

 and Appropriate Vice President